larryturner/diamondback/readme.rst

 Description
 ~~~~~~~~~~~

-Diamondback is a package which provides Digital Signal Processing
+Diamondback is a package which provides Digital Signal Processing ( DSP )
-( DSP ) solutions, organized in the form of commons, filters,
+solutions, organized in the form of commons, filters, interfaces, models,
-interfaces, models, and transforms.
+and transforms.

 Diamondback complements Artificial Intelligence ( AI ) frameworks, by
-defining components which analyze, filter, extract, model, and transform
+defining components which filter, model, and transform data into forms which
-data into forms which are useful in pattern recognition, feature extraction,
+are useful in pattern recognition and feature extraction.
-and optimization.

-Diamondback also supports applications including compression, encoding,
+Diamondback also supports applications including compression, cancellation,
-cancellation, extraction, identification, modulation, differentiation,
+identification, modulation, differentiation, integration, rate adaptation,
-integration, rate adaptation, transformation, clustering, and serialization.
+clustering, and serialization.

 Details
 ~~~~~~~